Skip to content

 21 July, 12 noon to 4.30pm

 Get involved and try out a new activity at this day of sport, health and well being.
-Sports on offer include: Football delivered by the West Ham United Foundation, Cricket, Tennis, Athletics, Yoga, Thai Chi, Long-boarding and more.
+Sports on offer include: Football sessions aimed at families delivered by the West Ham United Foundation, Cricket from Capital Kids Cricket, TennisComeTrue, family activities from the Friends of West Ham Park, Tai Chi, Meditation, Long-boarding and more.
 Free taster sessions will be on offer plus a chance to meet sporting legends.
 More details to be announced soon.